rancher/fleet-examples/README.md

 ## Single Cluster Examples

-All examples will deploy content to the local cluster running the Fleet Manager.
+All examples will deploy content to the clusters with no per-cluster customizations.
+The is a good starting point to understand the basics of structuring git repos for Fleet.

 | Example | Description |
 |-------------|-------------|